miguelmota/ethereum-development-with-go-book/en/whisper-keys/README.md

+---
+description: Tutorial on how to generate whisper key pairs with Go.
+---

 # Generating Whisper Key Pair

 In whisper, messages have to be encrypted with either a symmetric or an asymmetric key to prevent them from being read by anyone other than the intended recipient.